 START AT THE BEGINNING?

-When practicing a piece of music it may seem logical to “start at the beginning”, but this is only logical from a musical point of view.
+When practising a piece of music it may seem logical to “start at the beginning”, but this is only logical from a musical point of view.
 If we are working on our technical mastery of the piece then it is probably more useful to start with the most difficult passages and then work downwards through the difficulty hierarchy towards the less problematic bits.

 PRIORITISING: WE ARE ONLY AS GOOD AS OUR WORST PASSAGE

-FINDING THE STRUCTURE IN THE MESS
+FINDING THE STRUCTURE IN THE MESS: REPEATING ALWAYS THE SAME ERRORS

 When a passage is not going well, it is easy to think of it as a sort of random, unpredictable, out-of-control mess.
 But this “mess” usually has a lot more structure and predictability than we are aware of because, most often, we are repeating the same identical technical errors each time we play it, and thus we are making the same identical mess each time.
 For example, if any particular note in a passage is often out of tune, then it will normally be repeatedly (predictably) either flat or sharp, rather than just randomly (unpredictably) “out-of-tune”.
 Or, if a passage is rhythmically unstable, it will normally be unstable in the exact identical way each time we play it.
-Unfortunately we very often don’t realise that we are repeating the identical errors each time.
+Unfortunately, we very often don’t realise that we are repeating the identical errors each time.
 When we do however realise this, then it makes it a lot easier to “clean up the mess” definitively, quickly and efficiently, because we now can see more precisely what the solution is.
 For example, instead of thinking simply “this passage is out of tune therefore I need to practice more” we can refine our analysis to say “this shift (or extension) is usually too big (or too small)”.
 Now we know exactly what corrective measures to take, rather than just lashing out at the “generalised mess” problem blindly, with hours of unfocused practice.

 PRACTICE OR PERFORM?